World Wide Military

 1. United States

 The first F-16A in the United States Air Force (USAF) was used since 1976 and operational in 1979.
 There have been manufactured 2216 F-16's for the USAF.
-They will be replace by Joint Strike Fighters.
+They will be replaced by the F-35A Lightning II.
 The last F-16 was delivered to the Air Force on 18 march 2005.

 The F-16 is also in service with the United States Navy.
 All F-16s which were delivered since november 1981 have structural built-in wiring systems and provisions to get the multi-role flexibility for precision strike, night attack en beyond-visual-range interception missions.
 These aircraft are assigned to the Naval Strike and Air Warfare Center (Top Gun) located at NAS Fallon, Nevada.